Pedrocavalcantip/Projeto-Algoritmo/README.md

 ## Autores

-Projeto desenvolvido para a disciplina de Algoritmos e Estruturas de Dados.
+Projeto desenvolvido para a disciplina de Algoritmos.

 ## Licença